ingenious-agency/mundialbot/README.md

 ### Verify your slack app

 To verify your slack app to receive events from slack you need to got to "Event Subscriptions" and set the Request url to something like `https://app-name.herokuapp.com/slack/events`.
-This will fai, don't worry, go to your terminal and type `heroku run npm run verify -a app-name`, this will start a server that will respond to the slack verification, try veryfing again, this time it should work.
+This will fail, don't worry, go to your terminal and type `heroku run npm run verify -a app-name` and start your app on Heroku, this will start a server that will respond to the slack verification, try veryfing again, this time it should work.